 “It’s okay, Anakins.
-We’re all at the same table, right?” she says with an exuberance that shows no indication whatsoever that she was just in a huge catfight hours earlier with the stank-ass, slutty, nasty, filthy, slimy, Pedo-Bitch She-Thing demon from hell.
+We’re all at the same table, right?” she says with an exuberance that shows no indication whatsoever that she was just in a huge catfight a few hours earlier with the stank-ass, slutty, nasty, filthy, slimy, Pedo-Bitch She-Thing demon from hell.

 “I’ll go get Elliot,” Carrick says as he heads towards the patio.

 A few minutes later, dinner is served and Elliot manages to pull himself together and join us.
-I feel terrible for him and what he is going through with Kate.
+I feel terrible for him and what he’s going through with Kate.
 It’s not my place to say that she doesn’t deserve him… but hell, she doesn’t deserve him!
 He’s funny, attractive, and he has a kind heart.
 She’s vicious, malicious, and snobby.
 Two people couldn’t be more opposite.